Table of Contents

-Unzip the Octopi zip file to an easy to remember location.
+- Unzip the Octopi zip file to an easy to remember the location.
 This zip contains the Octopi image.

-If you are using an ethernet connection for your Octopi, you can skip this step.
+- If you are using an ethernet connection for your Octopi, you can skip this step.
 Since you are still reading this, I will assume you are configuring your wifi.
-On your computer, navigate to the micro SD card and open the octopi-wpa-supplicant.txtfile with Notepad++.
+On your computer, navigate to the micro SD card and open the octopi-WPA-supplicant.txt file with Notepad++.
 Scroll down until you get to the section that starts with ‘##WPA/WPA2 secured‘.
-Edit the next four lines by removing the four ‘#‘ out of the beginning and adding in your SSID and password in between the “”s in the appropriate places.
-Scroll down a little further, and uncomment out the appropriate country code.
+Edit the next four lines by removing the four ‘#‘ out of the beginning and adding in your SSID and password in between the “s in the appropriate places.
+Scroll down a little further, and uncomment out the relevant country code.
 Please be sure to comment out the code for the UK if you aren’t setting this box up there, as there can only be ONE country code active at a time.
 Save your changes.

-Follow through the prompts and add a username, and a password for access control.
+- Follow through the prompts and add a username, and a password for access control.
 Make sure that they are strong, and click the ‘Keep Access Control Enabled’ button.
-If you choose to open this device to outside network access, anyone that gains access to this has the ability to wreak havoc on your printer and more!
+If you choose to open this device to outside network access, anyone that gains access to this can wreak havoc on your printer and more!

-SSH into your Octopi account using PuTTY and the IP address that you found in the above step.
-The username is ‘pi‘ and the default password is ‘raspberry‘.
+- SSH into your Octopi account using PuTTY and the IP address that you found in the above step.
+The username is ‘pi‘, and the default password is ‘raspberry‘.
 After logging in, change the default password by typing ‘passwd‘ and following the prompts.
 DO NOT SKIP THIS STEP!

-Now all your need to do is upload a Gcode file and start printing!
+- Now all you need to do is upload a Gcode file and start printing!

 There are tons of other tweaks and modifications that you can do to your Octopi setup!
 I will list a few quick ones below.

-Want to tweak your color scheme?
-How about add a custom header to help you keep all you instances of Octopi straight?
-Log in with your account that you created during setup and click the wrench icon at the top of the screen.
-Under the ‘Octoprint’ header you will find ‘Appearance’.
-This lets you change up the color scheme and also create a custom header name!
-Super handy when you are juggling print jobs across 4 different Octopi servers!
+Want to tweak your colour scheme?
+How about adding a custom header to help you keep all your instances of Octopi straight?
+Log in with the account that you created during setup and click the wrench icon at the top of the screen.
+Under the ‘Octoprint’ header, you will find ‘Appearance’.
+This lets you change up the colour scheme and also create a custom header name!
+Super handy when you are juggling print jobs across four different Octopi servers!

-Want to remotely WATCH your printer?
-Add a web cam to your Octopi setup.
+Want to WATCH your printer remotely?
+Add a webcam to your Octopi setup.
 It supports a wide array of USB cameras for your viewing pleasure.
-I have only tried the webcam features on a pi3+ and it worked fine.
+I have only tried the webcam features on a pi3+, and it worked fine.
 I wouldn’t recommend using a webcam on a Pi Zero W. The webcam settings can be found under the wrench icon-> Features -> Webcam and Timelapse.

-A few of my favorite plugins are ‘Preheat Button‘, ‘Cost Plugin‘, and ‘YouTube Live‘.
+A few of my favourite plugins are ‘Preheat Button‘, ‘Cost Plugin‘, and ‘YouTube Live‘.
 The ‘Preheat Button‘ adds a Preheat button to the main menu when you load a Gcode file.
 Typical heating for Octopi works just like SD.
 It typically heats the bed and then the nozzle.
-Preheat allows you to start both the nozzle AND the bed with one button! the ‘Cost Plugin‘ is a powerful plugin that lets you accurately gauge how much money you are wasting on filament for each print.
+Preheat allows you to start both the nozzle AND the bed with one button!
+The ‘Cost Plugin‘ is a powerful plugin that lets you accurately gauge how much money you are wasting on the filament for each print.
 This doesn’t take into effect the power usage for the print.
 ‘YouTube Live‘ works just as you would expect.
-After configuring your web cam and the plugin, you can go LIVE on YouTube and stream your printer with one click!
+After configuring your webcam and the plugin, you can go LIVE on YouTube and stream your printer with one click!